The Political Scene

 Franklin's big break with England occurred in the "Hutchinson Affair."
 Thomas Hutchinson was an English-appointed governor of Massachusetts.
 Although he pretended to take the side of the people of Massachusetts in their complaints against England, he was actually still working for the King.
 Franklin got a hold of some letters in which Hutchinson called for "an abridgment of what are called English Liberties" in America.
 He sent the letters to America where much of the population was outraged.
 After leaking the letters Franklin was called to Whitehall, the English Foreign Ministry, where he was condemned in public.

-Franklin then came back home where he was elected to the Second Continental Congress and worked on a committee of five that helped to draft the Declaration of Independence.
+Franklin was elected to the Second Continental Congress and worked on a committee of five that helped to draft the Declaration of Independence.
 Though much of the writing is Thomas Jefferson's, much of the contribution is Franklin's.
 In 1776 Franklin signed the Declaration, and afterward sailed to France as an ambassador to the Court of Louis XVI.

 The French loved Franklin.
 He was the man who had tamed lightning, the humble American who dressed like a backwoodsman but was a match for any wit in the world.
 He spoke French, though stutteringly.
 He was a favorite of the ladies.
 Several years earlier his wife Deborah had died, and Benjamin was now a notorious flirt.